milkslapper/Sprint-Challenge--Advanced-CSS/README.md

 Preprocessing is basically an easier way to style your html , with many time saving benefits allowing you to nest and use mixins.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept so far is escaping that allow us to style our page alot faster and keeping our code DRY.
+I did run into a litle trouble understanding how parametric mixins work and their significance , now i understand they help with keeping code DRY as well.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.